Dragline excavator: History

 In 1907, Monighan's Machine Works of Chicago became interested in manufacturing draglines when local contractor John W. Page placed an order for hoisting machinery to install one.
 In 1908, Monighan changed its name to the Monighan Machine Company.
 In 1913, a Monighan engineer named Oscar Martinson invented the first walking mechanism for a dragline.
 The device, known as the Martinson Tractor, was installed on a Monighan dragline, creating the first walking dragline.
 This gave Monighan a significant advantage over other draglines and the company prospered.
 The cam mechanism was further improved in 1925 by eliminating the drag chains for the shoes and changing to a cam wheel running in an oval track.
 This gave the shoe a proper elliptical motion.
 The first dragline using the new mechanism was the 3-W available in 1926.
 So popular were these machines that the name Monighan became a generic term for dragline.
 In the early 1930s, Bucyrus-Erie began purchasing shares of Monighan stock with Monighan's approval.
 Bucyrus purchased a controlling interest and the joint company became known as Bucyrus-Monighan until the formal merger in 1946.
 The first walking dragline excavator in the United Kingdom was used at the Wellingborough iron quarry in 1940.

-Ransomes & Rapier was founded in 1869 by four engineers to build railway equipment and other heavy works.
+Ransomes & Rapier was founded in Britain in 1869 by four engineers to separate railway equipment and other heavy works from Ransomes.
 In 1914 they started building two small steam shovels as a result of a customer request.
 The rope-operated crowd system they built for this was patented and later sold to Bucyrus.
 After WWI, demand for excavators increased and in 1924 they reached an agreement to build Marion draglines from 1 to 8 cubic yards capacity.
 In 1927, they built Type-7 1-yard and Type-460 1.5-yard models.
 The deal to build Marion machines ended in 1936.
 R&R began building their own designs with the Type-4120 followed by the 4140 of 3.5 cubic yards.
 In 1958 the Ramsomes & Rapier division was sold to Newton, Chambers & Co. of Sheffield, which was combined with their NCK Crane & Excavator division.
 This became NCK-Rapier.
 The walking dragline division of NCK-Rapier was acquired by Bucyrus in 1988.